-The standard configuration includes the following ports on the back panel: one Ethernet port, two FireWire ports, two USB ports, an internal modem port (on some models), Apple speaker mini-jack, an audio line-in port, an audio line-out port, a security lock port, a DVI monitor port, and an ADC monitor port.
+The standard configuration includes the following ports on the back panel: one Ethernet port, two FireWire 400 ports, two USB ports, an internal modem port (on some models), Apple speaker mini-jack, an audio line-in port, an audio line-out port, a security lock port, a DVI monitor port, and an ADC monitor port.
 There is also one headphone jack on the front of the computer.
+For the Power Mac G4 (FW 800) model, there is a FireWire 800 port below the two FireWire 400 ports on the back panel.